 The mountain you just came from, Windbeam, is visible across the way, as well as views of Wanaque Reservoir.

-///Option: Turn around and retrace the route for a tough 7.6 out-and-back.]
+///Option: Turn around and retrace the route for a tough 7.6 out-and-back.

 4.2 – Continue straight on RED TRIANGLE on WHITE (Stonetown Circular).
 [Highlands Connector (TEAL DIAMOND with BLACK DIAMOND center) is on the left.]

 Meet up with a woods road, turn RIGHT.
 Follow the woods road awhile, watching the markers as there are several roads in the area.

 Pass a powerline cut.
-Head steeply up Harrison Mtn.
+Head steeply up Harrison Mountain.

 Continue, following only RED TRIANGLE on WHITE (Stonetown Circular).
 There is a limited view and some rocks to take a break.

 Head down steeply, joining up with a woods road.
 Cross the powerline again.

 8.0 – RED TRIANGLE on WHITE (Stonetown Circular) approaches dirt Burnt Meadow Road where there are blazes for Sonoma Trail (ORANGE).

-After following a woods road and turning right back into the woods, the forest changes a bit and there are more pines.
+Eventually after following a woods road and turning right back into the woods, the forest changes a bit and there are more pines.

 8.6 – Tory Rocks.
 Limited view.
 Steep scramble down the rocks, then across some boulders.

-9.2 – Large scramble up.
-Near but not at Signal Rocks.
+9.2 – Large rock scramble up.

-10 – Come out by a house and turn LEFT onto Magee Road (don’t believe there are signs).
-Follow Magee Road as it curves around to Stonetown Rd.
+10 – The trail ends at Magee Road by a house – turn LEFT (don’t believe there are signs) and follow Magee Road as it curves around to Stonetown Rd.